samuelramdial/calculator-and-triangle-unit-tests/README.md

 - Netbeans
 - Web-CAT feedback for style and testing validation

-## Developed For
+## Acknowledgements
+Project developed for:

-**ITSC 2214 - Data Structures and Algorithms
+- **ITSC 2214 - Data Structures and Algorithms**
+- Intstructor: Dr. Manuel A. Pérez-Quiñones

-University of North Carolina at Charlotte
+- University of North Carolina at Charlotte

-Instructor: Dr. Manuel A. Pérez-Quiñones

 © 2025 Samuel Ramdial